leulXllll/airbnb-clone-project/README.md

 ### Database Admin - Responsible for managing the database
 ### Devops - works in both development and deployment stages and esure
 ### QA - tests the code and make sure they perform as expected

+## Technology Stack
+### Stacks Inlcude Django , PostgreSQL , GraphQL
+### Django - python framwork for building api and backend
+### PostgreSql - A relational SQL database used for storage
+### GraphQL -  Provides a flexible query language for retrieving and manipulating data.
+### Celery - to handle asynchronous tasks
+### Redis -  Used for caching and session management
+### Docker -  Containerization tool
+### CI/CD Pipelines-  for testing and deploying code change